alanaziomar/arcade-game-master/README.md

 Thirdly,
 open  index.html
-how to paly the game?
- Use the arrow keys to navigate towards  the water.
-Avoid the bugs along the way!
+and start palying the game by  Using the arrow keys to navigate towards the water and avoid the bugs along the way!

 finally,
 **role of Successes and Misses**